-The suggested remedial action plan consists of a generic approach, where excavation and disposal at an approved waste disposal facility would be undertaken during the redevelopment of the subject site.
-It is anticipated that the remediation work will take two months to complete.
+The remedial action plan consists of a generic approach, where excavation and disposal at an approved waste disposal facility would be undertaken during the redevelopment of the subject site.
+If impacted groundwater is encountered it will be removed by a licensed pumping contractor for off-site disposal.
+The rehabilitation of the site has taken place.